Mara Carlyle: Career

 Carlyle's first recorded appearance was on the Plaid album Not For Threes (Warp Records, 1997).
 She subsequently sang on Plaid's next two albums, Rest Proof Clockwork (1999) and Double Figure (2001).
 Having sung on Matthew Herbert's big band album Goodbye Swingtime (2003), Carlyle signed to Herbert's label, Accidental Records.
 Her debut album The Lovely was released in July 2004.
 It consisted mostly of original compositions, as well as a few reworkings of pieces of classical music, recorded at Carlyle's home.
 "I Blame You Not" is an English-language version of Schumann's "'Ich grolle nicht".
 Another track, "Pianni", was featured in the IKEA "Happy Inside" television commercial in which 100 cats are let loose in the retailer's Wembley store.
+Carlyle's husband was Plaid's Andy Turner, who helped to produce the album.

 In May 2005 Carlyle released an EP, I Blame Dido, containing "I Blame You Not" and a version of Henry Purcell's "Dido's Lament".

 After receiving critical acclaim for The Lovely, Carlyle signed to EMI in 2007.
 She recorded her second album in London with producer Dan Carey (who has worked with The Kills and with Kylie Minogue).
 The album was scheduled for release in June 2008, but was shelved during the restructuring that affected EMI after the label was bought by private equity firm, Terra Firma.
 Carlyle described this as a period of limbo, in which the album "continues to languish pointlessly, like a pirated ship off the coast of Somalia".

 December 2008 saw the release of Classist, a collaboration with composer Max de Wardener under the name "Max de Mara".
 Carlyle contributed four tracks adapted from Handel, Purcell, Walford Davies and Jacques Offenbach.
 The album was a limited edition of 333 copies available through Stanley Donwood's Six Inch Records.